Randomblock1/caffeinate2/README.md

 # Correct: 90 minutes
 caffeinate2 -t "1 hour and 30 minutes"

-# Wrong: 1 second timeout, then runs command "hour and 30 minutes"
+# Wrong: rejected — the trailing words look like a misquoted duration
 caffeinate2 -t 1 hour and 30 minutes
 ```